tonyspiro/tonyspiro.com-react/README.md

 ### About the App
 This app uses React and the Flux pattern to create a single page application.
 React Router is used to perform the navigation between "pages".
 Running ```npm start``` boots a node server that allows for the pages to render properly when loaded in from a url or on page refresh.

+Webpack is used for the dev and build process to manage turning ES6 JS into browser-friendly ES5 JS using the babel-loader.
+The front end style is based off [a theme from Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/).